Brendan-Jay/Brendan-Jay/README.md

 - 👋 Hi, I’m @Brendan Jay
 - 👀 I’m interested in League of Legends
-- 🌱 I’m currently learning Mobile Development
+- 🌱 I’m currently learning All that I can

 <!---